Checkmarx/kics/docs/configuration-file.md

 "exclude-paths" = "exclude paths or files from scan" "log-file" = true
 "no-progress" = false
-"output-path" = "file path to store result in json format" "path" = "path to file or directory to scan" "payload-path" = "file path to store source internal representation in JSON format" "queries-path" = "path to directory with queries (default ./assets/queries) (default './assets/queries')"
+"output-path" = "directory path to store result in output formats" "output-formats" = "formats the result will be exported" "path" = "path to file or directory to scan" "payload-path" = "file path to store source internal representation in JSON format" "queries-path" = "path to directory with queries (default ./assets/queries) (default './assets/queries')"